hybridgroup/gobot/platforms/rockpi/README.md

 There are mapped to `/dev/i2c-[bus]`, just like the Gobot raspi implementation.

+### What's currently supported?

+- General digital pin GPIO access works, but not through the new character device driver.
+- The I2C buses 2, 6, 7 work
+- SPI buses 1, 2 work

 PWM interaction is currently not yet supported.

+Please see the [official Radxa Rock Pi documentation](https://wiki.radxa.com/Rockpi4/dev/libmraa) on how `librmaa` can be utilized in combination with this module, and how these work.

 ### Compiling